Boom & Bust cycles, the New Deal, and the crisis of 2008

 Towards the crisis of 2008

 Eventually, the hightech bubble burst, and then the housing market collapsed.
 Unregulated credit availabilties had induced more and more people to get into unsustainable debts.
 The journalist Fareed Zakaria wrote that "Household debt had ballooned from $ 680 billion in 1974 to $14 trillion today."
 He described every city, county and state wanting to preserve its proliferating operations without raising taxes, and doing so by borrowing.
-He described Federal Reserve chairman Alan Greenspan as having "refused to inflict pain."
+He described Federal Reserve chairman Alan Greenspan as having "refused to inflict pain" with higher interest rates.

 A typical instrument for enticing credit in the 1990's was the subprime mortgage, ostensibly to make credit available to people who could not get a mortgage otherwise.
 Many banks, freed from the strict regulations of earlier times, offered loans and mortgages to people who could not afford repayments during an economic downturn.